International Karate +: Gameplay

 Three karateka fight against each other on a beach, trying to be the first to score six points.
 After every two rounds, there is a bonus game which is either deflecting bouncing balls or kicking away bombs.
 The C64 version of the game only has the ball bouncing bonus game, and not the bomb bonus game.
 The game can be played by one or two human players; at least one fighter is always controlled by the computer.
-Unlike its predecessor, International Karate, there is only one backdrop.
-However, different parts of the backdrop can be recoloured to several different themes by the players using specific keystrokes.
+Unlike its predecessor, International Karate, there is only one backdrop, but different parts of the backdrop can be recoloured to several different themes by the players using specific keystrokes.
 The Amiga, Atari and C64 versions of the game (and possibly other versions, unconfirmed) had a number of "background antics", a Pac-Man would appear, a spider would descend, and a U-boat's periscope would occasionally be seen in the harbour.
 In addition, pressing a certain key or keys would cause the trousers of all three protagonists to fall down, after which they would do a double-take.
 Additionally, it was possible (on the Amiga version, at least) to type in four-letter curse words; the game would respond first by rebuking the player for their use of such language, and upon the second offence would reset the game.

 Development

-Archer Maclean did most of the work on developing the game, and the music was written by Rob Hubbard, who created a more energetic main theme after the predecessor, but still based it on "Merry Christmas, Mr. Lawrence" by Japanese composer and actor Ryuichi Sakamoto.
+Archer Maclean did most of the work on developing the game, and the music was written by Rob Hubbard.
 Music for the Amiga version was arranged by Dave Lowe.
 In August 2005, the music from the game was performed at the third Symphonic Game Music Concert in Leipzig, Germany.

 The packaging illustration for the Activision Commodore 64 release version of IK+, entitled "Chop 'N Drop", was created by Marc Ericksen.

 Ports

 16-bit versions of the game were released in 1988 for the Atari ST and Amiga home computers.
 Apart from the music, which was arranged by Dave Lowe, the Atari ST version was created entirely by Archer Maclean.
-The bitmap editor NeoChrome was used to draw background graphics and sprites and the code was written in assembly language on an IBM PC-based development system that cross-compiled the 800 KBytes of source code in seven seconds and transferred the program to the RAM of the Atari ST via a parallel cable.
+The bitmap editor NeoChrome was used to draw background graphics and sprites and the code was written in assembly language on an IBM PC-based development system that cross-compiled the 800 KB of source code in seven seconds and transferred the program to the RAM of the Atari ST via a parallel cable.
 Development took six months.
 The subsequent Amiga port took just seven days.